 Saskatchewan has one of the fastest growing populations in Canada.
 The province has the food, fuel and fertilizer that the world needs, and its abundant natural resources place it at an advantage in various economic climates, helping it ride out global economic cycles.

 Manufacturing is an important part of Saskatchewan’s economy.
 The sector accounts for seven per cent of the province’s Gross Domestic Product (GDP) and is currently experiencing one of the highest growth rates in the country.
-In the 10-year period from 2007 to 2017, Saskatchewan’s manufacturing shipments increased by 53 per cent, totaling $16 billion in 2017.
+In the 10-year period from 2008 to 2018, Saskatchewan’s manufacturing real GDP grew by 30 per cent, which was the second fastest growth rate among provinces.

 Some of the industries that have experienced manufacturing increases recently are wood products and machinery.
 In addition, food and fabricated metal manufacturing are also driving opportunities for Saskatchewan manufacturers.

 Annually, Saskatchewan exports more than a third of the world’s durum wheat, as well as pulses, oilseeds and products from a world-leading agri-value industry.
-The province also produces a fifth of the world’s uranium; 90 per cent of this is exported, while the remaining 10 per cent is used to fuel Canada’s nuclear reactors, generating 15 per cent of its electricity.
-As well, with 45 per cent of known global potash reserves, Saskatchewan has the largest potash industry in the world.
+The world's largest high-grade uranium deposits are located in Northern Saskatchewan and supplied over 13 per cent of the world's primary uranium production in 2018.
+The province accounts for about one third of annual global potash production and is home to nearly half of the world's known resources.
 Existing producers in the province have undertaken major expansions, while other mining companies are developing new operations in the province or have announced intentions to do so.

 In addition to its high-quality agriculture and mineral products, Saskatchewan is Canada’s second-largest oil-producing province and the sixth largest in North America.
 It is home to a significant portion of the Bakken Formation, one of North America’s largest oil plays.
 The province also remains a leader in petroleum research, particularly in the areas of enhanced oil recovery and horizontal drilling, helping to get more oil out of the ground, sustainably.